ac952/2300-final-project/documents/design-plan.md

     - Will Abby have formed this sub-goal as a step to their overall goal?
       - Yes, maybe or no: Yes
       - Why?
 This should be intuitive for Abby as most users' first instinct will be to skim through the page for information.
-The weekly meetings' time and location will be clearly delineated in a differently formatted section under the main About paragraph.
+The weekly meetings' time and location is clearly delineated in a differently formatted section under the main About information.
+The font color is different and the information is indented to make it stand out to the user more.

 ### Cognitive Walk-though Results

+Our cognitive walkthrough remained essentially the same, though for task two the wording for some of the actions changed as we implemented our design.
+For example, we used 'Upload' instead of 'Submit' as the word is more intuitive for the action of submitting a photo as opposed to a text-based form.
+We were very careful from the beginning to preempt any gender-inclusiveness bugs in our design, and thankfully did not run across any during the cognitive walkthroughs or in user testing.
+Users of both genders felt comfortable using the site, commenting that it felt clear, informative, and unbiased.
+We also made sure to use gender-inclusive pronouns throughout the site, for example in the About section detailing Circle K's mission (except for where the club's history required us to reference a particular gender).
+We did change 'mankind' to 'humankind' in one of the sections to make the current mission more inclusive.

 [Did you discover any issues with your design?
 What were they?
 How did you change your design to address the gender-inclusiveness bugs you discovered?]